 Students who are interested in pursing human participant research in a high school setting may share this guide with their science teacher or mentor.
+Prior to any recruitment or interaction with human participants, the research plan must be reviewed and approved by an IRB.
 This document outlines the steps required to form an Institutional Review Board at the high school level, and how a high school can create their own IRB process to approve student projects.